A History of Service. A Legacy of Giving.

 Thursdays, Fridays, and Saturdays 10 a.m. to 2 p.m.

-After many months of being closed due to COVID-19, Fairfield Medical Center’s TWIG Two is reopening the Bargain Boutique!
-Our opening date is Thursday, June 3, 2021.
+After many months of being closed due to COVID-19, Fairfield Medical Center’s TWIG Two’s Bargain Boutique is open!

 We recommend that masks are worn while in our shop.

-- Ten items can be consigned per person per accepting day.
-There is a $2.00 charge for every 10 items (or less) consigned per day.
+- Ten items can be consigned per person per week.
+There is a $2.00 charge for every 10 items (or less) consigned per week.

 - Consignors receive two-thirds of the set price when an item is sold; the Boutique receives one-third of the set price.